-This guidance is not meant to give an exhaustive or definitive list of everything that should be covered by a publication scheme.
-The legal commitment is to the model publication scheme, and you should look to provide as much information as possible on a routine basis, which must include all information that is required by statute.
+The guidance is not meant to give an exhaustive list of everything that should be covered by a publication scheme.
+The legal commitment is to the model publication scheme, and you should look to provide as much information as possible on a routine basis.

-It is recognised that this document covers a wide range of organisations which carry out different functions.
-However, the information you hold will fall under the same headings.
+The ICO recognises that this document covers a range of organisations which carry out different functions.
+However, the information they hold will fall under the same headings.